Pet Insurance Sales:

 It's actually really simple

-Make sure it's signed and dated by the policy holder and treating Vet.
+Make sure the claim form is signed and dated by the policyholder and treating vet

 Treatment invoices confirming amount claimed

-All documents submitted MUST BE STAMPED by your veterinary practice
+All documents submitted must be stamped by your vet

 No, you do not need to advise us before you wish to make a claim, unless the treatment carried out is not at your usual veterinary surgery.

 The sooner the better, but we must receive your completed claim form, at our offices within 6 months of the treatment being given.

 It can take up to 18 working days to process claims at busy periods.

 The amount you must pay.
 In respect of injury or illness an excess is payable for each unrelated condition treated during each period of insurance.
 If the treatment dates of an injury, disease or illness fall into more than one period of insurance, you will be required to pay the excess for each period of insurance.